Ace high Kyrgios stuns Djokovic in Acapulco

 - Posted 03 Mar 2017 14:55

-REUTERS: Australian Nick Kyrgios served like a demon to bounce Serbia's world number two Novak Djokovic out of the quarter-finals of the Acapulco International with a 7-6(9) 7-5 victory on Friday.
+REUTERS: Nick Kyrgios served like a demon to bounce Serbia's world number two and top seed Novak Djokovic out of the quarter-finals of the Acapulco International with a 7-6(9) 7-5 victory on Thursday.

+The Australian sixth seed served up 25 aces to the Serbian's two and forged the only break of the match to set up a semi-final against American Sam Querrey, who earlier beat Dominic Thiem 6-1 7-5.

+Rafa Nadal also reached the last four with a hard-fought 7-6(2) 6-3 victory over Japan's Yoshihito Nishioka and will next meet former U.S. Open champion Marin Cilic, whose quarter-final opponent Steve Johnson withdrew with an ankle injury.

+That also looked like going to a tiebreaker until Kyrgios pounced when leading 6-5 on serve, taking advantage of an uncharacteristically nervous service game from the former world number one to claim three match points.

-Kyrgios served up 25 aces to the Serbian's two but broke Djokovic just once to seal the victory with a fierce forehand winner into the backcourt on the first of three match points.
+Kyrgios needed only one for victory, taking the initiative with a rocket of a return off the Serbian's second serve and finishing the match off with a fierce forehand winner into the backcourt.

-Djokovic was returning to action as a wild card in Acapulco after a shoulder injury and the loss in his first meeting with Kyrgios was another setback in a year which started with a stunning early exit at the Australian Open.
+Djokovic was returning to action as a wild card in Acapulco after a shoulder injury and playing only his second tour match since his stunning second round exit at the Australian Open at the hands of journeyman Denis Istomin.

-The 21-year-old Australian will next meet American Sam Querrey to decide who takes on the winner of the other semi-final between grand slam winners Rafa Nadal and Marin Cilic.
+Nadal, who won the title on both his previous appearances in Acapulco in 2005 and 2013 and reached the final at Melbourne Park in January, also had his back against the wall a couple of times against 21-year-old Nishioka.

+The 14-times grand slam champion was 4-2 down in the first set and trailed 0-2 in the second but rallied each time and ended the one-hour, 57-minute match with an overhead smash.

 (Reporting by Nick Mulvenney, editing by Amlan Chakraborty)